 With millions of homes across the country going into foreclosure, it’s important for sellers, buyers and mortgage holders to understand how the foreclosure process works.

-So what is a pre-foreclosure in Oahu anyway?
+So what is a pre-foreclosure in Hawaii anyway?

 Usually, when a homeowner misses 3-6 months of mortgage payments, the lending institution (your bank) will issue a warning called a Notice of Default (or “NOD” for short), notifying the homeowner to that they are now on official watch.
 This period is known as “pre-foreclosure.”
 If no action is taken, a foreclosure is the ultimate finale to the story.